bretlowery/flan/readme.md

 *Even*<br>Specifies a random (even) distribution be used instead.
 You may want to use this if you are an international company and no one time zone wake/sleep cycle dominates your site/app usage patterns.

-### THEREFORE...
+### How many records does it generate?
-> The total number of entries generated is equal to the -n parameter value TIMES the -r parameter value, spread in the selected distribution across the timeframe specified between the -s and -e parameter start and end datetimes.
+> If you are NOT using session preservation (-p), the total number of entries generated is equal to the -n parameter value TIMES the -r parameter value, spread in the selected distribution across the timeframe specified between the -s and -e parameter start and end datetimes.

+> If you ARE using session preservation (-p), the total number of entries generated is equal to the total number in your provided template log file.

 ### Released Enhancements